CodeAura/revenge/README.md

 # revenge
-oh you arent ready for this project 😈
+### oh you arent ready for this project 😈

+Some kiddo's said to me.
+I would never make it.
+Watch me kid